Liroo/emacs-configuration/README.md

 Emacs configuration using `neotree`, `autopair` and `smooth-scroll` used for C programing.

-This is many feature coming from *Epitech*.
+There is many feature coming from *Epitech*.

 #### Usage

-If you want to use such this configuration, be sure to save your old configuration.
+If you want to use such this configuration, be sure you saved your old configuration.

 - Rename dot.* to .*
 - Move .* to your home repository and be sure this is full compatible with your configuration